Back to Blog

 Missed or Mismanaged Medications

 Skipping doses, taking incorrect amounts, or confusing multiple prescriptions can lead to serious health complications.
-Assisted living staff manage medications daily — this alone prevents many hospitalizations.
+What works best is professional medication management; assisted living staff manage medications daily — this alone prevents many hospitalizations.

 04